deekshaarora12/pong-stage-deekshaarora12/Stage0/give-me-a-name.md

 ### Scenario: Change UserDetails

   Given username and email
-  the user is loggedin
+  the user is logged in

-  When the user enters newusername not equal to old one after clicking change UserDetails
+  When the user enters new username not equal to old one after clicking change User Details

-  Then the newusername is changed
+  Then the new username is changed

 ### Scenario: Change Password